Oscillating singular integral operators on compact Lie groups revisited: Introduction

 \subsection{Compact Lie groups setting}

-It is natural to investigate whether these results for oscillating singular integrals on $\mathbb{R}^n$ extend to more general manifolds.
+It is natural to investigate whether these results for oscillating singular integrals on $\mathbb{R}^n$ can be extended to more general manifolds.
 In particular, in view of the behaviour of the Fourier transform of the kernel \eqref{decay} one can analyse the problem in the setting of compact Lie groups where the group Fourier transform is defined in terms of the representation theory of the group.

 On a compact Lie group $G,$ an oscillating singular integral is a left-invariant operator $T:C^\infty(G)\rightarrow \mathscr{D}'(G)$ with right convolution kernel $K$ satisfying the estimate for some $0\leq \theta<1.$ We have denoted by $|x|=d(x,e)$ the geodesic distance from $x\in G$ to the neutral element $e\in G.$